iremanter/Sales-Analysis-with-Tableau/README.md

 ● WarehouseLocation: The location from which the product was shipped.
 ● OrderPriority: The priority level assigned to the order (Low, Medium, High).

-Additionally, Key Performance Indicators (KPIs) has been defined.
+Key Performance Indicators (KPIs) has been defined.
 Calculated fields, sets, parameters, dynamic measures, and filters have been created using relevant formulas by using Tableau.

 The additional attributes are described in detail below: